DEMOS 4 PRESETS

 Presets FAQ

-There are 4 different presets.
+There are 3 different presets.
 Check out the demos and find out which original bears similarities to your footage.
 Find the recommended preset under the selected demo sample.

 You can also try 30 seconds of footage for free.

-The main difference between film and video is film grain, which is a natural component (like canvas texture for oil paintin
+The primary distinction between film and video lies in the film grain, a natural component (similar to the canvas texture for oil painting) of the film.
+Therefore, in most cases, it needs to be preserved.

 If the “Film” preset is selected, the processing includes includes de-flicker, dust /noise removal, de-interlace (if needed), and stabilization.
 In addition, long vertical scratch removal algorithm is applied, if the preset Film + Dark / Light Scratches has been selected.
 The grain of the film is preserved!